dg0ff/argo-test-apps/README.md

 # argo-test-apps
-Holder for argo test apps
+Holder for argo test apps to validate application creation in ArgoCD